NegatioN/BattleRiteStats/about.md

 These statistics were made by looking at the replays from the last 7 days of all Champion and above ranked solo players in Battlerite.

+### How are statistics about damage, protection etc calculated?
+These statistics are computed averages for each round played with a given build.

 ### Contact us